 A food processor works fastest and leaves no lumps when mashing cauliflower.
-I’ve tried a blender and was completely frustrated.
+I’ve tried a blender and was utterly frustrated.
 Same with an immersion blender.

 Use good butter or another fat you enjoy.

-Adding fat really helps the flavor.
-I like Kerrygold but any good butter will work.
-Bacon grease is fabulous but my conscience won’t allow it too often.
+Adding fat helps the flavor.
+I like Kerrygold, but any good butter will work.
+Bacon grease is fabulous, but my conscience won’t allow it too often.

 Try adding cheese instead of butter.

 An intensely flavored cheese such as aged Cheddar, Parmesan, or smoked Gouda will help cover the strong-ish cauliflower flavor.
-I’ve tried adding sour cream but it thins the cauliflower a bit too much for my taste.
-I want my cauliflower to be really thick!!
+I’ve tried adding sour cream, but it thins the cauliflower a bit too much for my taste.
+I want my cauliflower to be thick!!